x-R2-D3/Droid_Foot_Hand/README.md

 [![4-comma][images-fig3]](https://astroanimation.me)

 Figure 3.
-I am eternaly grateful for whomever made the WALL.E hand model I referenced in my final.
+I am eternally grateful for whomever made the WALL.E hand model I referenced in my final.
 It sped along the design process exponentially by having some kind of baseline to start from.

 ## Methodology